serverless/blog/posts/2018-08-15-streamline-serverless-workflow-webstorm.md

 description: "In this post, I’d like to share with you my serverless-specific IDE setup with WebStorm, and how it can massively accelerate your serverless workflow."
 date: 2018-08-15
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/webstorm-ide/streamline-webstorm-serverless2.jpg'
+category:
+  - guides-and-tutorials
-category: guides-and-tutorials, engineering-culture
+  - engineering-culture
 heroImage: ''
 authors:
   - EslamHefnawy
 ---

 If you build serverless applications, here’s a serverless-specific IDE setup that will help you streamline your workflow.

 Over the past few years, I’ve been fortunate enough to work exclusively on serverless tooling.